 • The configuration accepts the HTTP location but the IdP cannot be behind a proxy server.
 If the IdP is behind a proxy server, Fortify Software Security Center cannot access the metadata, so the data must be referenced locally.

-"Configuring Fortify Software Security Center to Work with Single Sign-On and Single Logout Solutions that use HTTP Headers" on page 144
+"Configuring Fortify Software Security Center to Work with Single Sign-On and Single Logout Solutions that use HTTP Headers" below